 - Communicate with your mentor/mentee through the duration of the year (a suggested minimum of 2 hours per month)

-- Meet again at Summer Conference 2017 in Kelowna for our Special Mentorship Event
+- Meet again at Summer Conference for our Year-End Mentorship Program event

 BCCIE Support Self-Directed Mentorship participants can expect to receive: